PankajMukhiya/fakeshop-ecommerce/README.md

-# fake-shop
+# fake-shop e-commerce website

-# This is the link :
+#Project Live Link :
 ### https://fakeshop-ecommerce.onrender.com/

 This is the E-commerce web app .
-In this project I'm used MERN tehchnologies.
+In this project I have used MERN tehchnologies.